Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds: Abstract

 \section{Abstract}

-We study the eigenvalues of the Kohn Laplacian on a closed embedded strictly pseudoconvex CR manifold as functionals on the set of positive oriented contact forms~$\mathcal{P}_+$.
+We study the eigenvalues of the Kohn Laplacian on a closed embedded strictly pseudoconvex CR manifold as functionals on the set of positive oriented pseudohermitian structures~$\mathcal{P}_+$.
 We show that the functionals are continuous with respect to a natural topology on~$\mathcal{P}_+$.
-Using a simple adaptation of the standard Kato-Rellich perturbation theory, we prove that the functionals are (one-sided) differentiable along 1-parameter analytic deformations.
-We use this differentiability to define the notion of critical contact forms, in a generalized sense, for the functionals.
-We give a necessary (also sufficient in some situations) condition for a contact form to be critical.
-Finally, we present explicit examples of critical contact form on both homogeneous and non-homogeneous CR manifolds.
+Using an adaptation of the standard Kato--Rellich perturbation theory, we prove that the functionals are (one-sided) differentiable along 1-parameter analytic deformations.
+We use this differentiability to define the notion of critical pseudohermitian structures, in a generalized sense, for them.
+We give a necessary (also sufficient in some situations) condition for a pseudohermitian structure to be critical.
+Finally, we present explicit examples of critical pseudohermitian structures on both homogeneous and non-homogeneous CR manifolds.